phillipadsmith/everycandidate.org/about.md

 People who've [helped out](/get-involved) by sending us tips, information, or flyers:

 * Your Name Here!
 [Find out how you can help](/get-involved).
+* Thanks to Carol for our first contribution of missing information for [Balachandran, Niranjan](http://everycandidate.org/toronto-city-council/niranjan-balachandran-1998/)